 Furthermore, 55% of responses identified lack of parking as a reason, 52% identified difficulty parking as a reason, 47% identified safety (in relation to parking, walking, biking, or access to recreational spot) as a reason, 28% identified wildfire threat evacuations as a reason, and 26% of responses identified other reasons.
-The other reasons that were identified by respondents included:
+The other reasons that were identified by respondents are listed below.

-- ADA accessibility.
+- ADA accessibility

-- · Heavy duty trucks blocking roads.
+- · Heavy duty trucks blocking roads

-- Lack of enforcement.
+- · Lack of enforcement

-- · Lack of restroom facilities.
+- · Lack of restroom facilities

-- Aggressive driving.
+- · Aggressive driving

+- Bridge Fire

-- · Bridge Fire. - · Fees for day-use parking.
+- · Fees for day-use parking